 Attendance at the talks are recognised as structured CPD by the RIAI (9 points) and the CIF Register of Heritage.
 Contractors.

-This talks series forms part of the Irish Georgian Society's Conservation Education Programme which is supported by the Department of Housing, Local Government & Heritage.
+This talks series forms part of the Irish Georgian Society's Conservation Education Programme which is supported by the Department of Housing, Local Government & Heritage and The Heritage Council.